Thor Heyerdahl Summer School (THSS)

-The idea behind this summer school is to bring renowned researchers of environmental governance to work with a selected group of PhD students/young researchers from all over the world.
-This way we aim at creating a forum for students of environmental governance across the globe.
-The Summer School will consist of a series of annual courses.
+The idea behind this summer school is to bring renowned researchers in environmental governance to work with a selected group of PhD students/young researchers from all over the world, creating an international forum for students of environmental governance.

 The Summer School is organised by the Department of International Environment and Development Studies (Noragric), the Norwegian University of Life Sciences.
 Professor Arild Vatn is responsible for convening the whole series.